Lemnis Gate: Time loop mechanic

 Central to Lemnis Gate was its time loop gameplay mechanic.
-Each player lead a team of six operatives with different abilities and took turns attempting to complete objectives in 25-second loops.
+Each player led a team of six operatives with different abilities and took turns attempting to complete objectives in 25-second loops.
 Players would continue in alternating order until all of the operatives had completed a loop.
 Previously used operatives automatically carried out the actions that the player inputted for them in previous loops, and later operatives could disrupt the actions that they took in order to stop them from completing objectives.

 One reviewer gave an example of how the loops affected gameplay: their operative was able to damage an opponent's character enough from an earlier loop that it caused a cascading effect, allowing them to eliminate all of the previously looped operatives and get a draw from a match because of the butterfly effect.
 Games could quickly devolve into puzzle-solving sessions, as players strategize over the best operative to choose and the best strategy to take in a given situation to score the most points.
 The game included a tutorial area which allows players to try out the different skillsets of the operatives before playing, but the game quickly pushes players into online matches.

 Development

 The development of Lemnis Gate was inspired by conversations that started in 2015, and development began in earnest in the middle of 2017.
-Game Director James Anderson explained their choice of using novel time mechanics, saying, "... there’s a lot of competition in the first person shooter genre, so we had to come up with a really unique hook and way to play the game."
+Game Director James Anderson explained their choice of using novel time mechanics, saying, "... there's a lot of competition in the first person shooter genre, so we had to come up with a really unique hook and way to play the game."
 The developers felt that there was a large amount of competition in the first-person shooter space and wanted to create something with a unique take to attract players.

 The game originally had a larger tutorial, but after Ratloop tested it with players, found that people were not interested in going through a lengthy intro before getting to play the game.
 The title of the game refers to the lemniscate, a mathematical curve that loops in on itself like a figure-eight.
 The game was delayed by a month to allow for more polish, and was also released on Xbox Game Pass simultaneously as its general release.